BoweyLou/SupaSupa/Docs/Features/EnhancedAwardSystem.md

 - **No Lock-out**: The award is immediately available for redemption again (if it has multiple redemptions).
 - **Days/Weeks**: The award becomes unavailable for a specified number of days or weeks after redemption.

+### 4. Customizable Bonus Awards

+Bonus awards can now be customized with:

+- **Icon Selection**: Choose from a variety of icons to represent different types of achievements.
+- **Custom Colors**: Select custom colors for icons to make them more visually appealing and distinctive.
+- **Flexible Points**: Assign any point value to bonus awards based on the significance of the achievement.

 ## How It Works

 ### Database Schema